muratk5n/thirdwave/en/index.md

 ---

-Candidate-wise; the current Stanpoli mayor from the opposition would fare better, but he made an ass of himself by associating with elitist/neolib scum types near election prep, leaving himself open to attacks - one came in the form of a court case that put his candidacy in question.
+Candidate-wise; the current Stanpoli mayor from the opposition could fare a little better, but he made an ass of himself by associating with elitist/neolib scum types near election prep, leaving himself open to attacks - one came in the form of a court case that put his candidacy in question.

 ---